 The footprints go on and on.
 Moses says they're quite clear in the sand, but then they disappear.

-At that moment a lone hyena comes walking toward us along the road in front of us.
+At that moment a lone hyena comes walking toward us (photo) along the road.
 We welcome the photo opportunity.

 I count 10: 7 adult lions (or sub-adults) and 3 cute, little cubs.
 Most of the buffalo has been consumed, but the lions are licking, chewing, and crunching on what's left.
 What a find!
 What a super tracking job!